Going private for autism in Scotland

 According to SIGN 145, Scotland's clinical guideline for autism, a thorough assessment should include:

-• Validated diagnostic instruments: the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition) is the recognised observational gold standard — it involves structured and semi-structured activities and conversation observed by a trained clinician.
-The ADI-R (Autism Diagnostic Interview — Revised) is an in-depth interview conducted with someone who knew you well in childhood, typically a parent.
-For adults, the RAADS-R (Ritvo Autism Asperger Diagnostic Scale — Revised) is a validated self-report questionnaire used alongside clinical interview.
-The CAT-Q (Camouflaging Autistic Traits Questionnaire) may also be used, particularly where masking or camouflaging is a factor — this is especially common in women and girls, who are often missed by standard tools because they learn to hide or compensate for their autistic traits.
+- Validated diagnostic instruments: the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition) is the recognised observational gold standard: structured and semi-structured activities and conversation observed by a trained clinician.
+The ADI-R (Autism Diagnostic Interview, Revised) is an in-depth interview conducted with someone who knew you well in childhood, typically a parent.
+For adults, the RAADS-R (Ritvo Autism Asperger Diagnostic Scale, Revised) is a validated self-report questionnaire used alongside clinical interview.
+The CAT-Q (Camouflaging Autistic Traits Questionnaire) may also be used, particularly where masking is a factor.
+Women and girls are especially likely to be missed by standard tools because they learn to hide or compensate for their autistic traits.
 Not all assessments will use all of these, but at least one validated instrument should be used

 Multi-disciplinary assessments